Ratatoskr540/Ratatoskr540/README.md

 # Ratatoskr540

-Hello, my name is *****, I am a programer from the UK 🇬🇧 ☕️ and i normally just code whatever i want whenever i want for no reason apart from the vibe.
+Hello, my name is Jamie I am from the UK.
-Recently ive been doing rust but i also do C and Python although most of those projects are private.
+Most of my projects are no longer on github because i dont want them being trained on.

 ## Most used languages